Installing PostgreSQL on Linux

 template1=#

-You can now create the user (and a freely definable password) for Intrexx with the following command:
+You can now create the user (and a password of your choice) for Intrexx using the following command:

 CREATE USER intrexx PASSWORD 'Password' createdb;